BioKIC/symbiota-docs/content/portal_manager/geothes/harvester/_index.en.md

 ![Geographic Harvester Page 2](/symbiota-docs/images/GeoHarvesterRanks.PNG)

+Check the box next to the geographic ranks for which you would like to import polygons.
+Check the "Add geographical units if missing" box if you would like to import the geographic units themselves into your geographic thesaurus as well.
+Click the Add Boundaries button to import the selected polygon(s) and/or geographic units.

 The Symbiota Support Hub gratefully acknowledges the work of the geoBoundaries project, which is essential to the functioning of this tool: